-If you head a rat screaming, then someone something is getting too close and the rat wants to let them know that it is near, and it will attack if necessary.
+If you hear a rat screaming, then someone is getting too close, and the rat wants to let them know that it is near, and it will attack if necessary.

 Yup, rats grind their teeth!
 You have to get pretty close to the rat to hear it doing this.
 You are unlikely to hear it from a wild rat because if you get too close, they will be making more threatening noises!

 If you have a pet rat, you may hear this.